Biochemistry and Molecular Biology Graduate Curriculum

 3. Comprehensive Exam

 Students will take their comprehensive exam at the end of year 2 (first year in the BMB department).
-Deadlines may be found here.
+View Deadlines.
 The format of the written proposal will match the new NIH guidelines.
 Evaluation well be based primarily on ability to formulate a proposal from the literature.
 Since the course schedule requires that at least 1 class will be taken after the comprehensive exam, evaluation of general knowledge will be based only at the level of courses that the student has taken.

 Note: for an MD/PhD student, the end of their 1st year in the department is equivalent to the end of year 2 for a PhD.